infracamp/kickstart-flavor-py3/README.md

 ## Using virtual environments

 We assume you created a virtual environment under `/opt/venv`.
+(Using python3 default `venv` module).

 ```yaml
 env: